ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 The `hdkey` submodule provides a library for keys derivation according to [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).

-It has the exact same API than the version `1.x` of [`hdkey` from cryptocoinjs](https://github.com/cryptocoinjs/hdkey), but it's backed by this package's primitives, and has built-in TypeScript types.
+It has almost the exact same API than the version `1.x` of [`hdkey` from cryptocoinjs](https://github.com/cryptocoinjs/hdkey), but it's backed by this package's primitives, and has built-in TypeScript types.
+Its only difference is that it has to be be used with a named import.

 ### Function types